FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science course/Learning Unit 1/LU1-OpenScience-content.md

 * Introduce the concept of a data management plan, where one documents the steps that will be carried out to ensure that your data can be shared in an appropriate fashion.
 * Introduce the concept of metadata, namely documenting your data which is essential if another researcher is to make use of your data.
 * Finally, who to contact in terms of advice and support.
+* discuss the data life cycle which places a focus on the reuse of data as it is generated.

 ### Learning Objectives